FirelyTeam/firely-docs/vonk/features/subscription.rst

 Vonk currently only supports Subscriptions with a Channel of type rest-hook.

+If you are :ref:`not permitted <configure_administration_access>` to access the /Subscription endpoint, Vonk will return statuscode 403.

 See `Subscriptions in the specification <http://www.hl7.org/implement/standards/fhir/subscription.html>`_ for more background on Subscriptions.

 .. _subscription_configure: